← Back to blogOther

 Digital Public Relations (Digital PR)

-Partnership Marketing
+Partnership and Referral Marketing

 Community Building

-Event Marketing
+Event and Experiential Marketing

-The Modern Toolkit: Automation and Advanced Plays
+The Modern Toolkit: Automation, AI, and Advanced Plays

 Modern marketing for startups is powered by technology and a mindset of rapid experimentation.
 These tools and concepts give small teams a competitive edge.

-Marketing Automation
+Marketing Automation and Campaign Workflow

-This involves using software to automate repetitive marketing tasks like sending emails, posting on social media, and nurturing leads.
-DIY teams can build their own marketing engine with AgentWeb’s self‑serve platform.
-Automation saves a massive amount of time, ensures consistency, and allows you to personalize communication at scale.
-For startups looking to do more with less, it’s a game changer.
-Platforms like AgentWeb use a blend of AI and human expertise to run automated, multi channel campaigns, taking this concept even further.
+Marketing automation uses software to handle repetitive tasks like sending emails, posting on social media, and nurturing leads.
+It saves time, ensures consistency, and lets you personalize communication at scale.
+For startups looking to do more with less, it's a game changer.

 Generative AI for Marketing